BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 		return true;
 	}

-	int
+	int count() {
+		return jelly_beans;
+	}

 	private:
-		// The number of jelly beans is not directly accessible because it i int jelly_beans
+		// The number of jelly beans is not directly accessible because
+		// jelly_beans is declared in this private section.
+All the methods
+		// defined above are outside of this section and are considered public. int jelly_beans
 };
 ```